apache/spark/CONTRIBUTING.md

 The latest API documentation is usually available [here](https://airflow.incubator.apache.org/).
-To generate a local version, you need to have set up an Airflow development environemnt (see below).
+To generate a local version, you need to have set up an Airflow development environment (see below).
 Also install the `doc` extra.

     pip install -e .[doc]